Sous Vide Steak

 I do this all the time when I forget to thaw.
 Just add about 1 extra hour to your cook time and plan on an extra minute per side when you sear.
 I've cooked frozen ribeyes and strip steaks this way and the results are just as good as fresh.
 The only thing I watch for is making sure the bag stays submerged since frozen steaks tend to float more at the start.

-What's the best thickness for sous vide steak?
+What's the best steak thickness for the water bath?

 I've found that 1.5 to 2 inches is the sweet spot.
 Anything thinner and the sear can push the interior past medium rare before you get a good crust.
 My local butcher cuts to order, so I always ask for 1.5 inches.
 If you're buying pre-cut from the store, look for the thicker packages near the back of the case.